 What is Chin Filler?

-Chin Filler is a popular treatment used to help enhance a weak chin, balance a patient’s profile or to smooth out irregularities such as dimpling, through increasing volume to the area.
-Also known as a non-surgical chin augmentation, chin fillers have grown in popularity in recent years due to its ability to transform one’s side profile, however it is known to have a longer downtime than other treatments.
+Chin Filler is a popular treatment used to help enhance a weak chin, balance a patient’s profile or smooth out irregularities such as dimpling, through the increasing volume to the area.
+Also known as a non-surgical chin augmentation, chin fillers have grown in popularity in recent years due to their ability to transform one’s side profile, however, it is known to have a longer downtime than other treatments.

 Before we get into downtime, let’s look at some popular chin filler questions…

 Who should have chin fillers?

 People over the age of 21 who would like to better define their jawline, strengthen their chin or fill wrinkles or dents in the chin are good candidates for chin fillers.
 Often those in their 40s onwards may experience some volume loss around the lower face, therefore dermal filler can be used on the chin to stiffen the skin and define the chin and jowl area.

 Every chin filler treatment will be different depending on what you are trying to achieve.
 It also depends on your pain threshold; for some, it may feel painful and for others, it will just be uncomfortable.
 The chin is a sensitive area, so you might feel a little more ‘pinching’ there than other areas of the face.
 We use a topical Topical anaesthetic to ensure the treatment is as comfortable as possible.

 What Are Some Benefits of Chin Filler?

 There are many benefits to this type of non-surgical procedure.
 These include: